 Patents are titles issued by the State through the French National Institute of Industrial Property (Institut National de la Protection Industrielle – INPI).
 They ensure that the declared creator of an industrial invention (who submits the patent application and supporting evidence) has exclusive rights to utilize the invention for a specified period of time (usually 20 years).

-It takes about ten years of Research and Development (2 years to develop new molecular entities, 3 years for preclinical trials, 5 years for clinical trials on humans) to develop an originator product, and frequently 2 more years to wade through the pertinent administrative procedures.
+It takes about ten years of Research and Development (2 years to develop new molecular entities, 3 years for preclinical trials, 5 years for clinical trials on humans) to develop a brand-name medicine, and frequently 2 more years to wade through the pertinent administrative procedures.

-Consequently, when a medicinal product is finally launched on the market, the pharmaceutical company has a maximum of ten years remaining before the original medicine “falls” into the public domain.
+Consequently, when a medicinal product is finally launched on the market, the pharmaceutical company has a maximum of ten years remaining before the brand-name medicine “falls” into the public domain.

-The cost of a medicine must therefore allow for the often very expensive investments made at each stage of the creation process.
+The cost of a medicine is therefore set according to the often very expensive investments made at each stage of the creation process.

 This is even more remarkable considering that only one in a million molecular entities make it through research and all other subsequent stages to finally become an “original” medicine available to patients.